 How to sign PDF documents on Mac

-- Locate the PDF document you want to sign.
+1. Open the PDF document you want to sign.
 Right-click and select Open with and Preview.

-- Follow the on-screen prompts.
+3. Follow the on-screen prompts.
 You have two options to create signatures:

-- Use your trackpad to hand-draw a signature.
+a) Use your trackpad to hand-draw a signature.

-- Once you are happy with the signature click Done, select the signature you wish to use and drag it to the appropriate area in the document.
-Your signature will be saved for future use.
+4. Once you are happy with the signature, click Done, select the signature you wish to use and drag it to the appropriate area in the document and resize it if necessary.

 Should you use special software?

 If you require a wider set of features than those offered in Preview, you may want to consider using an application or software.
-Either of them have the following benefits:

 To add a signature to a PDF document on Mac using PandaDoc, just follow the steps below:

-- Log into the PandaDoc app and click on the “New Document” button.
+1. Log into the PandaDoc app and click on the New Document button.

-- Upload the document you want to sign by either dragging it into the upload area or clicking Choose A Local File.
+2. Upload the document you want to sign by either dragging it into the upload area or clicking Choose A Local File.

-- Once the document has uploaded, it will be visible in the PandaDoc editor.
+3. Once the document has uploaded, it will be visible in the PandaDoc editor.

 You may need to add your details if they are not already saved.

-- Click again on the signature box and enter your signature by either choosing a digital signature already created, hand-drawing the signature, or uploading it manually.
+6. Click again on the signature box and enter your signature by either choosing a digital signature already created, hand-drawing the signature, or uploading it manually.

-- Click the Complete button and download the document in your desired format or send it directly back to the original sender using PandaDoc.
+7. Click the Complete button and download the document in your desired format or send it directly back to the original sender using PandaDoc.

-If you regularly sign documents electronically, then opting for a solution like PandaDoc can save you a significant amount of time.
+If you regularly sign documents electronically, then opting for an e-signature solution like PandaDoc can save you a significant amount of time and streamline your workflow.

 Along with the option to enter your signature in multiple ways — by drawing, typing, uploading an image, etc.— you can also effortlessly sign documents across multiple formats and devices.

-If you would like to give PandaDoc a test-drive, you can sign up for a completely free 14-day trial.
+If you would like to give PandaDoc a test drive, you can sign up for a completely free 14-day trial.